mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/getting-started.md

 ---
 title: "Getting Started"
 seo_title: "Getting Started on Mendix, Onboarding New Users & Evaluating the Platform"
-seo_description: "Learn where to get started with the Mendix Platform, how to make the most of the free Community Edition, how Mendix onboards new users & training options."
+seo_description: "Learn where to get started with the Mendix Platform, how to make the most of the Free Edition, how Mendix onboards new users & training options."
 parent: "evaluation"
 menu_order: 10
 bg: "evaluation"